Time series: Non-linear models

 Among other types of non-linear time series models, there are models to represent the changes of variance over time (heteroskedasticity).
 These models represent autoregressive conditional heteroskedasticity (ARCH) and the collection comprises a wide variety of representation (GARCH, TARCH, EGARCH, FIGARCH, CGARCH, etc.).
 Here changes in variability are related to, or predicted by, recent past values of the observed series.
-This is in contrast to other possible representations of locally varying variability, where the variability might be modelled as being driven by a separate time-varying process, as in a doubly stochastic model.
+This is in contrast to other possible representations of locally varying variability, where the variability might be modeled as being driven by a separate time-varying process, as in a doubly stochastic model.

-Other modelling approaches
+Other modeling approaches

 In a recent work on "model-free" analyses (a term often used to refer to analyses that do not rely on modeling the processes evolution over time with a parametric mathematical expression), wavelet transform based methods (for example locally stationary wavelets and wavelet decomposed neural networks) have gained favor.
 Multiscale (often referred to as multiresolution) techniques decompose a given time series, attempting to illustrate time dependence at multiple scales.
 See also Markov switching multifractal (MSMF) techniques for modeling volatility evolution.

 A hidden Markov model (HMM) is a statistical Markov model in which the system being modeled is assumed to be a Markov process with unobserved (hidden) states.
 An HMM can be considered as the simplest dynamic Bayesian network.
 HMM models are widely used in speech recognition, for translating a time series of spoken words into text.

 Many of these models are collected in the python package sktime.